 Each tablet of Nerium EHT has 50 mcg of Huperzine.
 The scientific name for this herb is Huperzia Serrata.
 It is sometimes also called Chinese club moss or “Hup A.” Another name for Huperzine A is Selagine.

-There have been several studies noting that Huperzine A may be of benefit to people with Alzeheimers disease and dementa.
-It might do this because Huperzine A appears to prevent the breakdown of acetycholine, (say, uh-see-tul-co-lean) a chemical involved in memory.
-It does this by inhibiting an enzyme (called acetylcholineesterae) that is involved in the breakdown of acetylcholine.
+There have been several studies noting that Huperzine A may be of benefit to people with Alzheimer's disease and dementia.
+It might do this because Huperzine A appears to prevent the breakdown of acetylcholine, (say, uh-see-tul-co-lean) a chemical involved in memory.
+It does this by inhibiting an enzyme (called acetylcholinesterase) that is involved in the breakdown of acetylcholine.

 In other words, by knocking out the enzyme that breaks down acetylcholine, the levels of acetylcholine in the brain rise and the chemical stays around longer.
 Theoretically, this might help boost memory.

 Not all studies show Huperzine A works.
 This may be due to issues involved in purifying the Huperzine A compound and extracting it from the plant.
 Remember, plants contain thousands of different chemicals.
 Huperzine is only one of them.

 If the proper methods of extraction are not followed, perhaps this may be a reason for some studies showing Huperzine A doesn't work.